cas2247/Modern-Analysis-Textbook/README.md

 To complement the material, the text is filled with number line and geometric diagrams which attempt to elucidate concepts.
 I have found that the study of Analysis is extremely visual and that concrete examples make the theorems much easier to understand and internalize.

 ## Acknowledgements
 Many thanks to my professors and classmates at Columbia for introducing me to the subject of mathematical analysis.
-Of course, my notes are not a faithful representation of my courses; in particular, the errors are entirely my own.
-Similarly, any virtues of the text are to be credited to my lecturers and peers.
+Of course, my notes are not a faithful representation of my courses; in particular, any errors are entirely my own.
+Similarly, any virtues are attributed to my lecturers and peers.

 [AnalysisBook.pdf](https://github.com/user-attachments/files/17686074/AnalysisBook.pdf)